Color Bregman TV: Computational Results

 Figure \ref{fig:psnrSorted} shows the PSNR results of all methods on all 24 Kodak images as a line plot.
 For the sake of readability the results are sorted in descending order based on the color Bregman PSNR value.
 As we can see the color Bregman iteration results show the highest PSNR for all the 24 images.
 The infimal convolution approach outperforms VTV in most cases but remains clearly behind the color Bregman iteration results.
 Thus, for our test data, the stricter assumption of the edges pointing into the same direction seems to help much more with the suppression of the noise than it harms at parts where the assumption might be violated.

+We additionally used the McMaster (McM) data set (cf. {http://www4.comp.polyu.edu.hk/~cslzhang/ CDM\_Dataset.htm}).
+Similarly to the Kodak data results, the mean PSNR values in Tab. \ref{tab:meanValuesMcM} show that isotropic color Bregman iteration yields the best results in terms of the PSNR.
+Interestingly, on this dataset the infimal convolution iteration yields almost equally good results.
+This may be due to the extremely strong colors in the images from the McM data set, which may lead to a large amount of edges pointing in different directions.
+The line plot in figure~\ref{fig:psnrSorted} shows that color Bregman iteration outperforms VTV on all images with one exception: image number 17, which shows a highly saturated image of a green and red flower.
+As the edges are mostly pointing into different directions, infimal convolution shows the best result on this image.

 A visual comparison of the results obtained on Kodak image 23 (see figure \ref{fig:cropsKodak23}) shows the advantage of obtaining higher contrast images with color Bregman iteration.
-Notice that of the proposed method: The contrast and detail recovery is highest in the color Bregman results.
+The contrast and detail recovery is highest in the color Bregman results.
 Notice that a higher noise level of $\sigma=0.15$ was chosen in this example to better show the differences of the method results.
-The reference and the noisy image crop of the Kodak image 23 are shown in Fig. \ref{fig:23ref} and \ref{fig:23noisy} while Fig. \ref{fig:23TViso} - \ref{fig:23ColBreg} show the results of classical channel-by-channel TV, vectorial TV and the two proposed methods.

-In Fig. \ref{fig:23InfConf} and Fig. \ref{fig:23ColBreg} the results of the proposed infimal convolution and the color Bregman iteration are shown.
+The reference and the noisy image crop of the Kodak image 23 are shown in figure \ref{fig:23ref} and \ref{fig:23noisy} while figures \ref{fig:23TViso} - \ref{fig:23ColBreg} show the results of classical channel-by-channel TV, vectorial TV and the two proposed methods.
+In figure~\ref{fig:23InfConf} and figure~\ref{fig:23ColBreg} the results of the proposed infimal convolution and the color Bregman iteration are shown.
 Around the eye of the bird we observe higher contrast in the infimal convolution and the color Bregman iteration results compared to the TV results.
 The black color in the circle around the eye can be recovered completely using the color Bregman iteration.
-The contrast using infimal convolution Bregman iteration is still higher than the contrast of VTV (Fig. \ref{fig:23VecTV}), thus the mentioned circle is darker in the infimal convolution result than in the VTV result.
+The contrast using infimal convolution Bregman iteration is still higher than the contrast of VTV (figure~\ref{fig:23VecTV}), thus the mentioned circle is darker in the infimal convolution result than in the VTV result.
 The color Bregman iteration is the only method that brings back details (dark spots) on the blue wing of the bird.

-A visually unpleasant effect of TV denoising is the staircasing effect, which is especially visible in the smooth white-to-green transition in the right part of the image.
-In future research it might therefore be interesting to combine improvements and extension of the total varation (such as the total generalized variation proposed in \cite{Bre10}) with color Bregman iteration.